 The Secret of Everlasting Life

-This translation reveals for the first time the meditation practiced for thousands of years by Taoist sages.
-Presented here with its original Chinese commentaries, the Can Tong Qi is full of practical information and advice about the process of human transformation and how to nurture and develop the natural life-energy within us.
+These translations reveals the meditation practised for thousands of years by Taoist sages.
+Presented here with their original Chinese commentaries, the Can Tong Qi, itself, is full of practical information and advice about the human transformation and how to nurture the natural life-energy within us.
 My additional commentary explains the intricacies of Chinese allegory and symbolism for the Western reader.

 Yijing: Shamanic Oracle of China